mkbabb/parse-that/docs/tranches/B/PROGRESS.md

     general candidate.
 S7's scalar transaction, run-owned recovery and consumer projection survive only as laws; its warmed high-arity result is not a runtime admission.
 15. `/utils` has no live consumer and only one Value prototype use.
-Packrat has no live Value/JSON consumer.
-Both are excluded from a successor unless P3 binds two exact consumers; no alias or compatibility tier is allowed.
+Packrat has no live Value plus logical `parse-that#jsonParser` consumption.
+Both are excluded from a successor unless future exact receipts bind two consumers; no alias or compatibility tier is allowed.
+16. The direct-closure candidate is the terminal P3 challenge.
+Its net source and grammar-heap cuts do not overcome the every-product floor; no private closure runtime survives or may coexist with production.

 ## Formation and release chains